2-Drinfel'd double symmetry of the 4d Kitaev model: Introduction

 The goal for this paper will be accomplished in two steps.
-First, we specialize to a particular {\it 2-group} $B\bbZ_2$ obtained by delooping the finite group $\bbZ_2$, and form its 2-Drinfel'd double $D(B\bbZ_2)$.
-We then construct topological field theories based on $D(B\bbZ_2)$ which we collectively call the {\it 4d Kitaev model}; we also briefly mention its relation to previous works \cite{Zhu:2019,chen:2022,Kapustin:2013uxa,Wen:2019}.
+First, we specialize to a particular {\it 2-group} $B\bbZ_2$ obtained by delooping the finite group $\bbZ_2$, and form its Drinfel'd double 2-bialgebra $D(B\bbZ_2)$.
+We then construct topological field theories based on $D(B\bbZ_2)$ which we collectively call the {\it 4d Kitaev model}; we also briefly mention its relation to previous works \cite{Zhu:2019,chen:2022,Kapustin2017,Wen:2019}.
 In analogy with the 3-dimensional case, the excitations of the 4d Kitaev model are labeled by the 2-representations of $D(B\bbZ_2)$ in the sense of \cite{Chen:2023tjf}.

-The second step is then to explicitly compute the monoidal and braiding structures of the 2-representation 2-category $\operatorname{2Rep}^\tau(D(B\bbZ_2))$ by utilizing the structures of the underlying 2-Drinfel'd double \cite{Chen:2023tjf}.
-Provided $D(B\bbZ_2)$ is equipped with certain twists/group cocycles on $\bbZ_2$, we demonstrate that $\operatorname{2Rep}^\tau(D(B\bbZ_2))$ recovers in fact two of the braided monoidal 2-categories $\mathscr{R},\mathscr{S}$ studied in \cite{Johnson-Freyd:2020}, which model respectively the 4d toric code and its spin counterpart.
-More precisely, we have \begin{theorem} Let $\bar e \in H^2(\bbZ_2,\bbZ_2)$ and $\bar c\in H^2(\bbZ_2,k^\times)$ denote group 2-cocycles, and define two 2-group 4-cocycles
+The second step is then to explicitly compute the monoidal and braiding structures of the 2-representation 2-category $\operatorname{2Rep}_\text{wk}(D(B\bbZ_2))$ by utilizing the structures of the underlying Drinfel'd double 2-bialgebra \cite{Chen:2023tjf}.
+Provided $D(B\bbZ_2)$ is equipped with certain twists/group cocycles on $\bbZ_2$, we demonstrate that $\operatorname{2Rep}_\text{wk}(D(B\bbZ_2))$ recovers in fact two of the braided monoidal 2-categories $\mathscr{R},\mathscr{S}$ studied in \cite{Johnson-Freyd:2020,Johnson_Freyd_2023}, which model respectively the 4d toric code \cite{Hamma:2004ud,Kong:2020wmn,Wan:2019,Else:2017yqj} and its spin counterpart.